apache/kylin/website/docs/operations/system-operation/limit_query.md

 Among them, the default value of Spark task load is 50.
 Generally, it is not recommended to modify it.

-To configure the Ops Plan to turn on the large query rejection strategy, please contact the [Kyligence Technical Support Team](https://support.kyligence.io/#/) for help.

 ### Judgment of large query